gdomorski/Whereabouts/README.md

-# Marco
+# Whereabouts

 More time with friends, less time planning.
-Marco polo.

 ## Team